 Doing digital PR outreach to get press coverage for your brand can be difficult.
 Especially if you don’t prepare yourself with patience and tools to help you throughout this process.
 However, it’s worth all the effort you put into it.

-The most undeniable advantage of investing your time into this is that your brand reaches a new audience.
+The most undeniable advantage of investing time into this is that your brand reaches a new audience.
 Not only will you grow your business, but you’ll network better with people in your niche.
-And in the future, you can fructify these new relationships by creating useful events to bring people with the same interests as you together!
+In the future, you can fructify these new relationships by creating useful events to bring people with the same interests as you together!